ishanvyas22/cakephp-pingcrm/README.md

 cp config/.env.example config/.env
 ```

-Create an database of your choice, and simply update your configuration accordingly.
+Create a database of your choice, and simply update your configuration accordingly.

 Run database migrations: